edomt/edomt.github.io/about.md

 ## Things

+Sep.
+2018 - *Five Books – The best books on Existential Risks, recommended by The Centre for the Study of Existential Risk* ([link](https://fivebooks.com/best-books/existential-risks-cambridge-cser/))

 Aug.
 2018 - *Five Books – The best books on Computer Science for Data Scientists, with Hadley Wickham* ([link](https://fivebooks.com/best-books/computer-science-data-science-hadley-wickham/))

 Apr.
 2018 - *Five Books – The best books on Computer Science and Programming, with Ana Bell* ([link](https://fivebooks.com/best-books/programming-computer-science-ana-bell/))